RasmussenLab/pimms/README.md

 > Mistyped argument names won't throw an error when using papermill

-## PIMMS comparison workflow
+## PIMMS comparison workflow and differential analysis workflow

 The PIMMS comparison workflow is a snakemake workflow that runs the all selected PIMMS models and R-models on a user-provided dataset and compares the results.
-An example for the smaller HeLa development dataset on the protein groups level is re-built regularly and available at: [rasmussenlab.org/pimms](https://www.rasmussenlab.org/pimms/)
+An example for a publickly available Alzheimer dataset on the protein groups level is re-built regularly and available at: [rasmussenlab.org/pimms](https://www.rasmussenlab.org/pimms/)

+It is built on top of
+  - the [Snakefile_v2.smk](https://github.com/RasmussenLab/pimms/blob/HEAD/project/workflow/Snakefile_v2.smk) (v2 of imputation workflow), specified in on configuration
+  - the [Snakefile_ald_comparision](https://github.com/RasmussenLab/pimms/blob/HEAD/project/workflow/Snakefile_ald_comparison.smk) workflow for differential analysis

 ### Setup comparison workflow